fenuz/yourls-comscore/README.md

 --------------------------|--------------------------------------------------------
  COMSCORE_URL             | The ComScore tracking URL.
 This parameter is mandatory.
  COMSCORE_USE_COOKIES     | TRUE to use cookies when visiting the tracking URL.
 Default: `true`.
- COMSCORE_COOKIES_FILE    | Path to the file in which the cookies are stored.
+ COMSCORE_COOKIE_FILE     | Path to the file in which the cookies are stored.
 Default: `user/comscore.cookies`.
  COMSCORE_HTTP_PROXY_HOST | Optional hostname for the http proxy that should be used to get the tracking URL.
  COMSCORE_HTTP_PROXY_PORT | Optional port for the http proxy that should be used to get the tracking URL.